carwynteifion/Milestone-Project-4-FSD/README.md

 ### Automated Testing

 Automated testing was conducted using Selenium 3.0 and Pytest.
 Tests were constructed based on user stories and real-world usage of the site.
 The test code can be found [here](https://github.com/carwynteifion/Milestone-Project-4-FSD/blob/main/selenium) where it is also available as a .side file to use within Selenium.
 This can be downloaded as a Chrome extension [here](chrome://extensions/?id=mooikfkahbdckldjjndioackbalphokd) and as a Firefox add-on [here](https://addons.mozilla.org/en-GB/firefox/addon/selenium-ide/).
+Tests passed in Selenium as seen [here](/https://github.com/carwynteifion/Milestone-Project-4-FSD/blob/main/selenium/test_results.PNG).

 ### Manual Testing